Stop Grading Facts: Assessing Conceptual Understanding in the MYP

 Theory Cell theory: living organisms are composed of cells that maintain homeostasis Level 7-8 synthesis: evaluates across systems

 The IB's stated aim is that students work at the generalisation and theory levels, not the fact and topic levels.
 Most MYP summative tasks stop at the concept level at best.
 A student who "describes selective permeability" has reached level 3 or 4 in Erickson's model.
-The task that asks them to "explain why cells would cease to function if membrane permeability became non-selective" is pushing towards the generalisation level, which is where levels 5 to 8 live.
+The task asks them to 'explain why cells would cease to function if membrane permeability became non-selective'.
+This pushes towards the generalisation level, which is where levels 5 to 8 belong.

 Grant Wiggins and Jay McTighe (2005) make the same point in Understanding by Design.
-Their "facets of understanding" model identifies six dimensions of genuine understanding, the highest of which is transfer: can the student apply their understanding to a new context they have never encountered before?
+Their "facets of understanding" model identifies six dimensions of genuine understanding.
+The highest is transfer: can the student apply their understanding to a completely new context?
 If your summative task is one the student has practised, you are not assessing transfer.
 You are assessing familiarity.

 The Thinking Framework Depth Mapping